p3lli/Tweets-to-CSV/README.md

 ```
 usage: main.py [-h] [-v] search_type query_word out_dir

-Script to gather tweets based and store them in a CSV file.
+Script made to gather tweets and store them in a CSV file.

 positional arguments:
-  search_type    Specifies the type of search to be performed (by-keyword, by-
+  search_type    Specifies the type of search to be performed.
-                 user).
+                 Values accepted:
+                 -'by-keyword'
+                 -'by-user'
-  query_word     A keyword or a user to be searched.
+  query_word     A keyword or a username to be used in the search.
   out_dir        Directory where the CSV file will be saved.

 optional arguments: